 You all will have noticed this nice new filter feature appear about half-way through the month.

 The dashboard filter tool is designed to help different of levels of user get to the types of information they’d like to see on their dashboard.
 For example, a standard employee is likely only interested in their own actions and records, whereas a team leader will be interested in their team’s open actions and records.

 The dashboard filter allows users to filter down to what is relevant to them, and then use the save tool to lock the dashboard view in place as their default view.

 With the removal of the location filter last month, and with a much wider, more diverse group of users using Donesafe than when this dashboard was first designed, we decided that this level of control was the first step in allowing users to see the information they need to see in order to best do theirs jobs.

-If you need any clarification on how the filter works and how to use it, you can click here to read some help documentation.
+If you need any clarification on how the filter works and how to use it.
+Head to help.donesafe.com for more information and assistance.

 We’ve been teasing this one for a while, and though it’s still in its infancy, it’s already getting some nice use.
 Through the ‘Monitor’ section, you’ll now see a new report: ‘User Directory’.

 This report shows basic contact details for all users in your location and is part of the larger ‘Emergency Management’ upgrade in Donesafe.
 As I’ve said, it’s still in its infancy, but as you can see from the screenshot, you can filter and sort by location, organization, and even tags if, for example, you’re trying to contact your Fire Wardens.
 You will also be able to see users outside of your location also.
 To do this, click on the locations filter and change to ‘All’.